of Aboriginal and Torres Strait Islander people had low/moderate levels of psychological distress and 31% had high/very high levels, in 2018–19

 The Coroners Court of Victoria (2020) released a report on suicides of Indigenous Australians in Victoria, prepared by the Coroners Koori Engagement Unit and Coroners Prevention Unit (Coroners Court of Victoria 2020).
 The report found that between 1 January 2009 and 30 April 2020, there were 117 suicides of Indigenous Australians in Victoria.
 Of these 82 were male and 35 were female.
 Over half (59.8%) of the suicides occurred in Regional Victoria, with 40.2% occurring in Metropolitan areas of Victoria.
 Indigenous Australian Victorians had experienced higher rates of contact with the legal system (Police, Courts and Corrections) within six weeks and within 12 months prior to suicide, compared with all Victorians.
-Substance use and misuse was identified as a contextual stressor in 82.6% of suicides of Indigenous Australian Victorians, and experience of abuse (either as the perpetrator or the victim) in 63.8% of suicides.
-Interpersonal stressors were identified in around two-fifths of suicides of Indigenous Australian Victorians, described as conflict with partner (44.9%), conflict with family members (43.5%), family violence with partner, either as the perpetrator or the victim (36.2%) and separation from partner (47.8%).
+Substance use and misuse was identified as a contextual stressor in 82.6% of suicides of Indigenous Victorians, and experience of abuse (either as the perpetrator or the victim) in 63.8% of suicides.
+Interpersonal stressors were identified in around two-fifths of suicides of Indigenous Victorians, described as conflict with partner (44.9%), conflict with family members (43.5%), family violence with partner, either as the perpetrator or the victim (36.2%) and separation from partner (47.8%).
 The report notes that due to the low frequency of suicides, the data must be interpreted with caution.

 The policy responses to social and emotional wellbeing need to be multidimensional and involve a wide range of stakeholders.
 It is paramount that strategies build on the strengths, resilience and endurance within Indigenous communities and recognise the important historical and cultural diversity within communities (Dudgeon et al. 2014; Social Health Reference Group 2004).
 Suicide prevention studies have identified the need to focus on protective factors, such as community connectedness, strengthening the individual and rebuilding family, as well as culturally based programs (AIHW & AIFS 2013; Clifford et al. 2012; Cox et al. 2014; Dudgeon et al. 2012; Ridani et al. 2015; Tighe & McKay 2012).
 Approaches to suicide prevention should be Indigenous-led, and include healing activities and support to address community challenges, including the use of community support people.
 The increasing Indigenous suicide rate suggests that current approaches to Indigenous suicide prevention are not yet effective (Dudgeon et al. 2017).
 To support access to mental health services for Indigenous Australians it is important for all mental health services to offer a culturally safe environment (see measure 3.10 Access to mental health services).
-Culturally valid understandings must shape the provision of services and guide assessment, care and management of Indigenous Australians’ health (DoH 2017).
+Culturally valid understandings must shape the provision of services and guide assessment, care and management of Indigenous Australians’ health (Department of Health 2017).
 Mental health services staff working with Indigenous Australians at risk of suicide and in Indigenous communities should demonstrate cultural competence and provide trauma informed care (Dudgeon et al. 2016b).
 Guidelines have been developed for best practice assessment of Indigenous Australians presenting with self-harm or suicidal thoughts at hospitals (Leckning et al. 2019).

-Addressing the needs of Indigenous Australian youth in particular, requires investment and actions in sectors that extend beyond health (Azzopardi et al. 2020).
+Addressing the needs of Indigenous youth in particular, requires investment and actions in sectors that extend beyond health (Azzopardi et al. 2020).
 For example, the education sector provides an important platform for building Indigenous youth wellbeing and resilience, and opportunities for early intervention and prevention, and it is important that education is culturally safe and responsive to the needs arising from socioeconomic inequity, insecure housing, teenage parenthood and poor physical and mental health.

-The Indigenous Advancement Strategy’s (IAS) Safety and Wellbeing Programme provides funding to a range of social and emotional wellbeing services and workforce support, Aboriginal and Torres Strait Islander Mental Health First Aid and the National Indigenous Postvention Service, to enhance community safety and support Indigenous wellbeing.
+The Indigenous Advancement Strategy’s Safety and Wellbeing Programme provides funding to a range of social and emotional wellbeing services and workforce support, Aboriginal and Torres Strait Islander Mental Health First Aid and the National Indigenous Postvention Service, to enhance community safety and support Indigenous wellbeing.

 The National Strategic Framework for Aboriginal and Torres Strait Islander Peoples’ Mental Health and Social and Emotional Wellbeing 2017–2023 provides a dedicated focus on Aboriginal and Torres Strait Islander social and emotional wellbeing and mental health and sets out a comprehensive and culturally appropriate stepped care model that is applicable to both Indigenous specific and mainstream health services.
 The Framework is designed to complement the Fifth National Mental Health and Suicide Prevention Plan (the Fifth Plan), endorsed in 2017.
 The Fifth Plan seeks to establish a national approach for collaborative government effort from 2017–2022 across eight targeted priority areas, including improving Indigenous Australian mental health and suicide prevention.
-More information on the Framework, Fifth Plan and the Implementation Plan for the Fifth Plan is in Policies and strategies.
+More information on the Framework, Fifth Plan and the Implementation Plan for the Fifth Plan is in <Policies and Strategies>.